containers/podman-desktop/website/docs/compose/compose-spec.md

    - [Compose](https://github.com/docker/compose): The Go reference implementation.
 Podman Desktop can install and run the engine.
    - [Podman Compose](https://github.com/containers/podman-compose): Alternative Python implementation with native Podman integration.
 Podman Desktop can install and run the engine.
-   - Another Compose engine, such as Docker Compose.
-Podman Desktop cannot install or run the engine.

 1. The Compose engine starts the containers and services, and adds an internal label to each resource: